robotology/ycm-cmake-modules/help/manual/ycm-superbuild.7.rst

 the superbuild will download and install all the required projects that cannot be found on the system.
 The above command builds the project with the default configuration of Xcode.
-You can also open the project into the Xcode IDE, or explicitly specify the configuration at command line:
+You can also open the project into the Xcode IDE and build it from there, or explicitly specify the configuration at command line:

 .. code-block:: sh